 Francisco is a project architect who is highly proficient in both Revit and hand drawing.
 He works on a variety of project types, serving public and private clients, to deliver design solutions that are environmentally responsible and meet the 2030 Challenge requirements.
 He is an active leader in the design community, serving on the Board of Directors of the American Institute of Architects as Director of the Inland California Chapter.
 Francisco also teaches AutoCAD at San Bernardino Valley College and has been recruited by the California Architects Board to be a part of the team responsible for developing the California Supplemental Exam.

 “One of my favorite and most memorable projects is Mead Valley Library.
 It’s located in my humble hometown of Perris, California, only a mile away from the middle school I attended.
 It has been highly praised by the community, won various awards, and become much more than a library.
 It is something my younger self would have only dreamed of, and I am grateful to have contributed to the design.”

-Francisco received a Bachelor of Architecture with Magna Cum Laude from California State Polytechnic University, Pomona.
+A fluent Spanish-speaker, Francisco received a Bachelor of Architecture with Magna Cum Laude from California State Polytechnic University, Pomona.
 He also studied at North China University of Technology in Beijing, China where he worked alongside an interdisciplinary team of architecture, landscape architecture, and urban planning students as part of the China Study Abroad program, which earned the American Planning Association: Los Angeles Chapter Academic Award of Merit, and the California State Planning Achievement Academic Award of Merit.